cierrateam/vscode-livewire/README.md

 ## Known Issues

-At the moment Components from third-party libraries are not supported for the autocomplete feature.
+At the moment we're incombatible with various Blade extensions.